Military history of South America

 The Battle of Chacabuco, 1817, during the Chilean War of Independence, a war often fought across harsh and difficult terrain.

 The military history of South America can be divided into two major periods – pre- and post-Columbian – divided by the entrance of European forces to the region.
 The sudden introduction of steel, gunpowder weapons and horses into the Americas would revolutionize warfare.
 Within the post-Columbian period, the events of the early 19th century, when almost all of South America was marked by wars of independence, also forms a natural historical juncture.
 Throughout its history, South America has had distinct military features: it has been geographically separated from many major military powers by large oceans; its unique terrain has imposed major logistical challenges, and privileged naval lines of communications.

+Since the 1940s, the region has avoided wars between its states; see South American Long Peace.